ravichips/Kotlin/README.md

-# Repo for Kotlin smaples
+# Repo for Kotlin samples